8 Summer Buys That Zara Is Doing Better Than Anywhere Else

 Pretty Tops

-Style Notes: Boho details of embroidery and lace have returned as the weather heats up, and this year fashion insiders are turning to pretty tops to get their daily dose of boho charm.
+Style Notes: Boho details like embroidery and lace have returned as the weather heats up, and this year, fashion insiders are turning to pretty tops for a dose of free-spirited charm.
 This season, Zara is bringing delicate, considered details to an array of styles from blouses to bandeaus, and I've pulled together the best pretty tops for your consideration.

-I plan to wear this with the matching trousers as well as skirts and shorts already in my capsule wardrobe.
+I plan to wear this with the coordinating trousers as well as skirts and shorts already in my summer wardrobe.

 Polka Dots

 Style Notes: Whilst florals will always be a summer classic, polka dots are leading the way as the print of the season.
-Zara offers a variety of ways to embrace the print this summer, from pretty midi dresses to chic bandeau tops.
+Zara offers a variety of ways to embrace it this summer, from easy midi dresses to chic bandeau tops.
 Whether you're dressing up or packing for an upcoming holiday, polka dots will bring a fresh update to your summer looks.

+Dress down with sandals and a basket bag, or take it into the evening with mules and a clutch.

-Style Notes: Linen fabrics are synonymous with summer for their lightweight and airy properties.
-From sharp tailored trousers to easy tops, take on the warmest days in style with this selection of linen-blend styles.
+Style Notes: Linen is synonymous with summer for its lightweight and airy properties.
+From relaxed tailored trousers to easy tops, take on the warmest days in style with this selection of linen-blend pieces.

+A great pair of linen trousers will work hard in your summer capsule year after year.

 Simple Standouts

 Style Notes: Minimalists will be well aware of the impact an understated piece can have.
-Removing vibrant prints and intricate design details demands a brand to lean into its ability to create beautiful designs, and Zara has proven it can rise to the challenge with this upcoming selection of simple pieces.
-Consider these the ultimate refined buys that can be paired together for minimalist looks, or bring a polished background to bolder pairings and accessories.
+Removing vibrant prints and intricate details demands a brand to lean into its ability to create beautiful designs, and Zara has proven it can rise to the challenge with this selection of simple pieces.
+Consider these the ultimate refined buys that can be worn together for minimalist looks, or provide a polished background for bolder pairings and accessories.

+Easy and relaxed, this would look just as good with loose jeans and sandals.

 Throw-On Dresses

 Style Notes: If highly chic looks with minimal effort are what you're searching for, then exploring Zara's summer dresses should be top of your to-do list.
-From understated maxi's to easy midi's, these dresses require little styling whilst still looking incredibly put-together.
+From understated maxis to easy midis, these dresses require little styling and still looking incredibly put-together.

+The minimalist shade means that you can play with bolder accessories.
+Personally, I'll be stacking up chunky cuff bracelets and opting for a long pendant necklace.

 Textural Updates

-Style Notes: Whilst winter leans into smooth textures of leather and cashmere, summer sees the return of more dynamic textures through crochet, delicate embroidery and pleated accents.
-These updates will instantly bring a summer edge to your most relied upon wardrobe staples, and celebrate the arrival of the new season.
+Style Notes: Whilst winter leans into smooth leather and cashmere, summer sees the return of more dynamic textures through crochet, delicate embroidery and pleated accents.
+These updates will instantly bring a summer edge to your most relied-upon wardrobe staples and celebrate the arrival of the new season.

-If you're looking for an easy ready-made look, consider the matching trousers too.
+If you're looking for an easy, ready-made look, consider the coordinating trousers too.

 Fresh Denim

-Style Notes: Denim is one of the most hardworking pieces in our wardrobes, and when the sunnier days arrive a subtle shift in composition is all the change we need to bring this fabric into the warmer months.
-Lighter shades always bring a summery edge, whilst those who like a designer-looking buy will be enamoured by the two-piece I've found below.
+Style Notes: Our denim pieces are some of the most hardworking pieces in our wardrobes, and when the sunnier days arrive, a subtle shift in composition is all the change we need to bring this fabric into the warmer months.
+Lighter washes always bring a summery edge, whilst those who like a designer-looking buy will be enamoured with the two-piece I've found below.

+I'm a big fan of Zara's denim shorts, especially this slightly looser mom-fit style.

 Chic Shoes

 Style Notes: It's time to book in a pedicure as we're swapping out heavy boots for lighter summer shoes.
 In sandals, minimalist styles are still going strong, whilst ballet flats now feature a braided look for a textural update.
-Finally, find a pair of kitten heels that will instantly take your looks from day to evening.
+Finally, there's a very chic pair of kitten heels that will instantly take your looks from day to evening.

+Fisherman sandals are back for the warmer months, and I've personally fallen for Zara's cream pair.

 Florrie embarked on her fashion journey whilst studying in Aix-en-Provence, she began to write her dissertation on the history of fashion and landed her first role at Harper’s Bazaar.
 Following this, she interned for various publications including Elle, Grazia and Marie Claire before joining the fashion team at Conde Nast Traveller.
 There, she contributed to international photoshoots, styled pages and covers, and produced engaging digital content.
 Over eight years of fashion industry experience, Florrie has honed her skills from styling e-commerce photoshoots to personal shopping.
 Florrie first joined Who What Wear UK as a freelancer before becoming the Commerce Writer.
 Now, as the Shopping Editor, she monitors current trends, new-in styles, wardrobe heroes and how best to style them.